Yashi-9/Hardware-Sales-Insights/README.md

   2.4.
 Included dynamic rolling averages to smooth out fluctuations and reveal underlying trends.

 3. **Insights:**

   3.1.
 Overall Sales Trends

    - Strong Overall Sales: Total sales show a positive trend across the year, peaking in January, July, and notably in October & November indicating seasonal or campaign-driven uplift.

    - Significant Drop in September: A sharp decline in sales, possibly due to supply chain issues or demand fluctuation.

    - Volatile Growth: Month-over-month % fluctuates considerably.

-  - roughly 17.7% of products account for ~80% of revenue.
+  - Roughly 17.7% of products account for ~80% of revenue.

   3.2.
 Channel Performance:

   - Brick & Mortar Dominance: Brick & Mortar sales consistently contribute the largest share of the total sales throughout the year.

   - E-Commerce Growth: E-Commerce sales show a significant upward trend, becoming a more substantial contributor to overall sales, especially towards the end of the year  suggesting increased online engagement or effective digital campaigns.

 4. 🎯 Target Gap Analysis